ixpantia/ixplorer/README.md

 The ixplorer package brings the functionality of ixplorer closer to you.
-It is intended to allow you to work quicker with your data team from within Rstudio and more importantly, to do it without having to stop your workflow.
-This is achieved with interactive windows from within Rstudio, functions to extract useful day-to-day information from ixplorer, and functions to make it easier to work with git version control as well.
+It is intended to allow you to work quicker with your data team from within RStudio and more importantly, to do it without having to stop your workflow.
+This is achieved with interactive gadgets from within RStudio, functions to extract useful day-to-day information from ixplorer, and functions to make it easier to work with git version control as well.